antonovch/Brainfuck-Compiler/README.md

 2/ https://github.com/kavehmz/brainfuck_examples

-The compiling process is separated into two steps: creation of the actual model (vector of actions to run based on the BF code) and its execution.
+The compiling process is separated into two steps: creation of the actual model (`std::vector` of actions to run based on the BF code) and its execution.